Events explained

 }

-Read the above paragraph once again and make sure that it's printed in your head, the sf::Event union causes too many problems to
+Read the above paragraph once again and make sure that you fully understand it, the sf::Event union is the cause of many problems for inexperienced programmers.

 Alright, now we can see what events SFML supports, what they mean and how to use them properly.